-You can select a global report format in the Designs dialog.
+You can select a global report format.
 These format settings will be used for all companies.
 You can customize the company logos, colors and fonts for the reports so that they reflect the corporate identity.
 Report formatting can be customized even further at the company level.